harmony-one/h/progress/rikako-hatoya.md

+2026-02-19 Thu: Review of lp-hedger.
+Looked over Aaron’s copy-bot implementation and come up with plan on how to merge copy-bot, backtest, returns scripts to lp-hedger.

 2026-02-18 Wed: Look into Aaron's copy trading strategy write-up and familiarizing with backtest repo Implemented 1 block delay for transactions with mint and burn in same block for copy-bot.

 2026-02-17 Tue: In-person team sync.
 Started looking into and planning backtest implementation in lp-hedger repo.